rjyo/app-store-scraper-bun/README.md

 ## Known Limitations

-1. **Privacy & Version History**: These endpoints require extracting authentication tokens from Apple's web pages.
-Apple has moved to a dynamic Svelte SPA, which means these functions currently fail with "Could not find authentication token".
-The token extraction would need to be updated to match Apple's new page structure
+1. **Privacy & Version History**: These endpoints parse data directly from App Store HTML pages.
+If Apple significantly changes their page structure, these functions may need updates
 2. **Rate Limits**: Apple may rate-limit or block requests if too many are made in a short period
 3. **Data Accuracy**: Data comes from public App Store pages and APIs; some information may be region-specific